GoodchildTrevor/Ballot_processing/README.md

 # Limitations
 This script is designed to work with specific data structures and functions.
 If the input data or functions are not defined as expected, the script might fail.

-The script doesn't handle exceptions, so if there are any errors during execution, the script will stop without saving any progress.
-It is advisable to add error handling to make the script more robust.